haxtheweb/edtechjoker/draft-outline.md

 - Review package.json - What is common amongst them, what's different?
 What commands can we run?
 Try to run all the different commands in the repo for each project.
 - Rank order these for readability / ease of your understanding and give justification as to why one is easier than the other

+> EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
+# EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
+> EVERYTHING BELOW HERE IS SUBJECT TO CHANGE

 ## Week 5: More JS Ecosystem shhhhhtuff
 - Tooling, how people work in industry, different projects (high level)
 - state of the industry, the node_modules folder is a blackhole